Kenosha unrest shooting: After the shooting

 Rittenhouse got back to his feet and walked towards police with his hands up and the rifle strapped across his chest.
 Several police officers testified during the trial that they were responding to an active shooter incident and did not recognize that Rittenhouse was the shooter.
 He was repeatedly told to get out of the road, and when he continued to advance, one officer attempted to pepper-spray him.
 Several witnesses and protesters had shouted for Rittenhouse to be arrested.
 When asked at a press conference why Rittenhouse was not stopped, Kenosha Sheriff David Beth said, "In situations that are high-stress, you have such incredible tunnel vision" and implied officers may not have realized he had been involved in the shooting.
 Likewise, Kenosha Police Chief Daniel Miskinis said that "there was nothing to suggest this individual was involved in any criminal behavior" due to the fact that someone walking towards the police with their hands up was "no longer abnormal" in the wake of the protests.

-Noting how the crowd rapidly dispersed after the three men were shot and that dozens of additional shots were heard, a reporter for the Racine Journal Times described his fear that this was a mass shooting event where his supervisor advised him to "stay out of the light" to avoid being shot.
+In the minutes that followed, dozens of more shots echoed in the area as the crowds rapidly dispersed amid fear of a mass shooting-active shooter event.
+But no further injuries were reported and it was never determined who was shooting.

-Video clips from Kenosha immediately went viral after the shooting.
-Facebook, criticized for allowing militia groups to post solicitations for armed attendees and for failing to respond to several hundred complaints, removed the Kenosha Guard's post and classified the event as a mass shooting.
+Video clips of the shootings and aftermath immediately went viral.
+After hundreds of complaints relating to solicitations from militia groups that led to the increased presence of armed counter-demonstrators, the Facebook platform removed the Kenosha Guard's post by August 26 and classified the event as a mass shooting.

 On August 29, the legal team for Rittenhouse released a statement asserting that Rittenhouse acted in self-defense and was wrongly arrested.
 President Donald Trump visited Kenosha on September 1.
 On September 22, Rittenhouse's defense team released an 11-minute narrated video of the night, consisting of quick cuts between various angles.
 The video contended that several shots were fired before and after the shooting of Rosenbaum, and that Rosenbaum may have started chasing Rittenhouse because he mistook him for a man with whom he had a dispute earlier.

 Detention and release

-Rittenhouse returned to his hometown of Antioch, Illinois and turned himself in to police about an hour after the shootings in Kenosha and was held in a juvenile facility in Illinois until he was extradited to Wisconsin on October 30, 2020.
-He was released from detention on November 20, after posting $2 million bail.
+Rittenhouse returned to his hometown of Antioch, Illinois, and turned himself in to police about an hour after the shootings in Kenosha and was held in a juvenile facility in Illinois until he was extradited to Wisconsin on October 30, 2020.
+He was released from detention on November 20, after posting $2 million bail raised through crowdfunding.